LukeeeeBennett/cc/packages/slam/README.md

 ## Description

-Hot is a SLAM graph module.
 Have a turtle generate a graph data structure of any unknown environment.
 There is an additional server provided to share slam across a network of bots.

 On your host machine (normal development environement), you should run the server.